llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

-# What's all this then?
+# Debug info migration: From intrinsics to records

 We're planning on removing debug info intrinsics from LLVM, as they're slow, unwieldy and can confuse optimisation passes if they're not expecting them.
 Instead of having a sequence of instructions that looks like this: